openfl/lime.openfl.org/_docs/advanced-setup/air.md

 ## Build & Run

+To compile an Adobe AIR application package, run `lime build air`.

-Run `lime test air` to compile and run the Adobe AIR application using the AIR Debug Launcher (ADL).
+To compile and launch an Adobe AIR application package with one command, run `lime test air`.
+The application will run on your computer using the AIR Debug Launcher (ADL).

 To build an AIR app targeting Android, add the `-android` option.
 This will package an _.apk_ file.